Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- San Francisco is winless against the spread, and 0-4 overall, at home this season.
+- San Francisco is winless against the spread, and 0-4 overall, at home this year.

-- In three of four games at home this season, San Francisco has gone over the total.
+- San Francisco has hit the over in three of four games at home this year.

-- Los Angeles has two wins against the spread, and is 4-0 overall, in away games.
+- Los Angeles has two wins against the spread, and is 4-0 overall, on the road.

-- The Rams have one win ATS (1-2) as 3.5-point favorites or more away from home.
+- The Rams have one win ATS (1-2) on the road as 3.5-point favorites or more.

-- In four road games this season, Los Angeles has hit the over twice.
+- Los Angeles has gone over the total twice in four away games this year.

 Powered by Data Skrive.